October 2 – November 5, 2019

 Still photos of anonymous individuals who use opioids or sell drugs and the landscapes they inhabit are printed directly on artifacts collected in the in-between places of these cities.
 Mattresses, doors, highchairs and other castoff items found in dumpsters, forested areas, back alleys and roadsides become canvases for imagery of a life lived “rough.”
 Please make time to view the exhibit before it closes on November 5, 2019.

-All are invited to attend an opening reception for the exhibit on Monday, November 17 at 4:00 p.m.
+All are invited to a reception for the artist on Wednesday, October 16, 4:00 – 6:00 p.m.
 Light refreshments will be served.

 View the blog postings in the art gallery category for archived information about past exhibits.

 About the RSM Art Gallery

 The RSM Art Gallery at Bentley University is a cultural and educational resource for the entire Bentley community.
 Located in the Bentley Library, the gallery sponsors six to eight exhibits per year, highlighting the work of emerging New England artists working in a wide range of media.

 For more information about the gallery please email Hugh Wilburn, Art Gallery Curator, at email@example.com.